phac-nml/irida/README.md

 The unit tests for the IRIDA API can be run with `mvn test`.
 The full set of tests can be run with `mvn verify`.

 Some of the tests require downloading and setting up a version of Galaxy.
-By default, this will download the Galaxy version definined in the _test.galaxy.*_ variables in the *pom.xml* file.
+By default, this will download the Galaxy version definined in the _test.galaxy.*_ properties in the *pom.xml* file.
 This can be overridden by setting these properties when running maven.
 For example, to test against the very latest Galaxy code you can run:

 	mvn verify -Dtest.galaxy.repository.url=https://bitbucket.org/galaxy/galaxy-central -Dtest.galaxy.branch=default -Dtest.galaxy.revision=latest

 Miscellaneous Doodads
 =====================